 Schedule, syllabus and examination date

-The subject gives an introduction to hydrology, which is the study of water – its occurence and circulation on land.
-You will aquire fundamental knowledge on the most important components of the hydrological cycle such as precipitation (snow and rain), evaporation, soil- and groundwater, runoff in streams and rivers.
+The course gives an introduction to hydrology, which is the study of water - its occurrence and circulation on land.
+You will acquire basic knowledge about the most important components of the hydrological cycle, such as precipitation (snow and rain), evaporation, soil- and groundwater, runoff in streams and rivers.
 The water balance is studied both globally and with special reference to Norway, but the main focus is on drainage basins and an understanding of the processes that determine the flow of water from the moment it touches the ground until it runs out into the sea.
 Emphasis is on understanding physical processes, including the transport of water and energy in the Earth system.
 You will get experience in observation techniques and analysis of hydrological data.
 Floods and droughts are described separately.

-- basic observational practice for measuring the various parts of the hydrological cycle (e.g. precipitation, discharge, evaporation, snow processes)
+- knowledge about basic observational practice for measuring the various parts of the hydrological cycle (e.g. precipitation, discharge, evaporation, snow processes)

-- the relation between physical laws that govern geophysical systems (conservation of mass and energy) and hydrological processes
+- knowledge about the relation between physical laws that govern geophysical systems (conservation of mass and energy) and hydrological processes

-- how water transports energy through the Earth system
+- knowledge about how water transports energy through the Earth system

-- modelling tools used to quantify the flow of water and energy in a catchment, at regional and global scales
+- knowledge about modelling tools used to quantify the flow of water and energy in a catchment, at regional and global scales

-- the geophysical system that influences variables that drive hydrological variation, and statistical tools for describing this variation
+- knowledge about the geophysical system that influences variables that drive hydrological variation, and statistical tools for describing this variation

 - skills in scripting and programming for numerical analysis of hydrological processes